-2018 marks Red Paddle Co’s10thyear anniversary.
-This year, a flurry of new models has arrived in the market.
+2018 marked Red Paddle Co’s 10th year anniversary.
+A flurry of new models have arrived in the market since then.
 The 23 designs for whitewater surfing, recreation, racing and touring have already taken the world of watersports lovers by storm.
 This range includes one brand new design and other updated models with new graphics, renames and additional features.
 The launch of the new line of racing boards, surfboards, touring and recreation boards has made it quite challenging even for professionals to pick the best board for their preferred activity.
 Have you decided which one is the best for you before the big Dragon World Championship 2018 hits the Australian shores?

 First, let us acquaint ourselves with the innovative new features of the 2018 models.